Travel Guide Customize Your Trip

 Pashupatinath temple

-Pashupatinath temple is the biggest temple in Nepal and the main festival celebrated in this temple is Maha Shivaratri.
-During this festival hundreds of devotee cones in Pashupatinath temple to worship lord d Shiva and sadhu are in the temple.
-On this day Pashupatinath temple is decorated with lights everywhere.
-According to the Pashupatinath area development trust (PADT) on the occasion of Maha Shivaratri, almost 50k people visit Pashupatinath throughout the world.
+Pashupatinath temple is the biggest temple in Nepal, and Maha Shivaratri is the main festival celebrated in this temple.
+During this festival, hundreds of devotees come to Pashupatinath temple to worship lord d Shiva and Sadhu are in the temple.
+On this day, Pashupatinath temple is decorated with lights everywhere.
+According to the Pashupatinath Area Development Trust (PADT), on the occasion of Maha Shivaratri, almost 50k people visit Pashupatinath worldwide.

-On this day Pashupatinath area development trust hire many employees for cleaning and taking care of the Pashupatinath area.
-Nepal scout and many other social committees come together as a helping hand during this festival.
-They provide water, Prasad, and emergency medical services to the devotee.
-Nepal scout also makes sure that everyone follows the safety rules and remain in line.
-Avery year Pahsupati area development trust associating with Nepal scout and make different plans and policies to manage everything during this day.
-They make plans to manage the crowd and make people easy to worship.
+On this day, the Pashupatinath area Development Trust hires many employees to clean and take care of the Pashupatinath area.
+Nepal Scouts and many other social committees came together as a helping hand during this festival.
+They provide water, Prasad, and emergency medical services to the devotees.

-Mostly, tourists love to visit Pashupatinath temple’s vicinity and Sadhu Babas from different places.
+Tourists mostly love to visit Pashupatinath temple’s vicinity and Sadhu Babas from different places.
 People also love to click photos of devotees and Sadhu Babas during this day.
-Sadhu Babas make the visitors happy by doing different types of activates like meditating, posing, and telling the story of Lord Shiva.
+Sadhu Babas makes the visitors happy by doing other activities like meditating, posing, and telling the story of Lord Shiva.
 Sadhu Babas are covered with ashes and tikka all over their body.
-There are 4 doors on the main temple of Pashupatinath.
-Since the crowd is very high during this day all 4 doors are opened as per PADT.
+There are four doors to the main temple of Pashupatinath.
+Since the crowd was very high, four gates were opened per PADT.
 People are allowed to worship lord Shiva from all four sides.
 In addition to this, there are many small Shiva linga inside Pashupatinath.

 Kailashnath Mahadev temple